 Improved Safety, Better Health Outcomes for Tradies

-Many people do not realise that some types of silicone contain isocyanate, a harmful substance which can irritate the skin, eyes, nose and throat and contribute to the development of asthma.
+Many people do not realise that some types of silicone contain an inorganic material called isocyanate.
+This is a harmful substance which can irritate the skin, eyes, nose and throat and contribute to the development of asthma.
 It has also been linked to cases of chemical bronchitis, gastrointestinal irritation and pneumonitis.
-The same is true for polyurethanes, and it goes without saying that these issues are not to be taken lightly.
-Tradespeople and handymen will be dealing with these substances daily, and continued use can result in negative health outcomes as well as serious breach of OH&S regulations.
+The same is true for polyurethanes, although polyurethanes are organic materials.

 Improved Cohesion Strength Across all Substrates

 There are a few surfaces which Silicone has trouble adhering to.
 In addition to this, silicone is an inorganic compound not as strong or durable as polymer based products.
 These, in contrast offer long lasting protection.